 9 simple and effective public speaking tips for scientists

-A lot of people hate giving presentations in front of an audience, whether it is just one person or an entire Mongolian horde.
+Do you fear public speaking?
+Don't worry, a lot of people hate giving presentations in front of an audience, whether it is just one person or an entire Mongolian horde.
 Unfortunately for research scientists, public speaking is part of the job and can affect how successful you are at getting your ideas heard, advancing your career and receiving more funding.

 Here are Scientifica’s top 9 tips for making public speaking easier: